PhD Research

 These relations have a long history.
 From the Dutch Republic’s very beginnings, its dependency on Polish grain and wood was a commonly known fact.
 Countless Dutch merchants migrated to the Polish port of Gdańsk (Danzig) and its surroundings.
 In addition, the Dutch rebellion against Spain led religious refugees from the Low Countries to settle in Prussia and other parts of the Polish-Lithuanian Commonwealth, which during the sixteenth century was known for its religious tolerance.
 On the other hand, the seventeenth century saw the arrival of numerous Polish protestants in the Northern Netherlands.
 From circa the year 1600, moreover, hosts of Polish-Lithuanian noblemen traveled to the Low Countries, for example to gain military experience, study at one or more of the renowned universities, or simply to enjoy the wonders of “the marketplace of the world”.

 In addition to showcasing what the Poles and Dutch thought about each other, my research also reveals how and why their perceptions developed over time, for example because of internationally important events, such as war.
-Moreover, by disclosing these seventeenth-century perceptions of “the other”, the project also contributes to the study of the Dutch and Polish self-image.
+Moreover, by disclosing these seventeenth-century perceptions of “the other”, the project contributes to the study of Dutch and Polish self-images.
 The research furthermore gives us an insight into the early formation of nowadays common notions about “Western” and “Eastern” Europe.
-Lastly, it helps us understand where some of the stereotypes which the Dutch and Poles currently have of one another come from, and why certain perceptions dating back four centuries have stood the test of time, while others have been forgotten.
+Lastly, it helps us understand where some of the stereotypes which the Dutch and Poles currently have of one another come from.